patrickfrey/mewa/doc/faq.md

 It is not recommended to use _Mewa_ for other than compilable, stronly typed programming languages, because it was not designed for other language classes.
 To define a type system as graph of types and reductions within the hierarchical concept of scope in this form makes no sense for other language classes.

+_Mewa_ is currently based on an own implementation of a LALR(1) parser generator.
+I am open for alternatives or extensions to cover more programming languages.

 <a name="nameMewa"/>